kgrid-lab/nephroticsyndrome-computablephenotype/README.md

     2.4.
 Flag this encounter as "final inclusion" if it is flagged as a "possible inclusion" and is not flagged as a "possible exclusion".

-    2.5 If current encounter is flagged as a "final inclusion" then include this patient and this encounter in inclusion list and stop the process.
-Otherwise if there are more encounters to process, continue with next encounter.
-If not flagged as final inclusion and this is the last encounter, stop the processing.
+    2.5 If current encounter is flagged as a "final inclusion" then include this patient and this encounter in inclusion list and stop process next encounters for this patient.
+Otherwise, if there are more encounters to process, continue with next encounter.
+If this encounter is not flagged as final inclusion and this is the last encounter, stop the processing for this patient.

 ## Flowchart